Unwanted air leakage from heated or cooled living area has the highest return of comfort and savings, testing is recommended.

 Be careful if you think your old or new house is fully insulated.

-Air sealing unwanted air leakage from the heated or cooled living area has the highest return of comfort and savings so it needs to be tested.
+Air sealing unwanted air leakage from the heated or cooled living area has the highest return of comfort and savings so it should be tested.
 Fancy curved arches or drop soffits in the kitchen or bath often are not sealed.
 Also, the Department of Energy’s recommendation for attic insulation is R-50 or almost 15” of insulation.
 Finally, is the access hatch to the attic sealed, insulated, and boxed in?

 Oak Ridge National Laboratories has tested the performance of various types of insulation in many different applications.
-One source of such information is available at “www.championinsulation.com”.
+One source of such information is available at championinsulation.com.
 Fiberglass batt insulation only performs at its rated R-value when it is sealed in a six-sided box.
 Walls usually have outlets and switches and some other minor penetrations.
 The problem is that fiberglass batts have almost no resistance to air movement across the edges and length-wise.

-Laid horizontally open to the attic space above, fiberglass batts do lose some effectiveness because air can “loop” through the fibers reducing the effective R-value of the insulation.
-I do note that fiberglass batt insulation in attics does perform better than blown fiberglass.
-I my area, some new houses have 6” or R-19 unfaced fiberglass batts in the cavities contacting the interior surface followed by 6” to 12” of blown fiberglass.
+Laid horizontally open to the attic space above, fiberglass batts lose some effectiveness because air can “loop” through the fibers reducing the effective R-value of the insulation.
+I do note that fiberglass batt insulation in attics performs better than blown fiberglass.
+In my area, some new houses have 6” or R-19 un-faced fiberglass batts in the cavities contacting the interior surface followed by 6” to 12” of blown fiberglass.
 An Infra-red scan sees the fiberglass in the cavities but still sees the ceiling joist lumber because the blown fiberglass is not really performing.

 Many builders now use blown cellulose insulation because the blown fiberglass is not sealed and therefore has air looping through the insulation from the attic space.
-Some studies have claimed up to a 50% reduction in effectiveness when the winter temperature is below freezing or colder.
-I prefer using Cellulose that is recycled newspapers with borate fire retardants.
+Some studies have claimed up to a 50% reduction in effectiveness when temperatures drop below freezing.
+I prefer using cellulose that is recycled newspapers with borate fire retardants.
 Cellulose is twice as effective as blown fiberglass for sealing air leakage, six times better sound attenuation than fiberglass, and very adaptable for a variety of uses.
 My recommendation from past experiences is to blow over the blown fiberglass with 4” to 6” of blown cellulose to seal in the fiberglass and help it perform better.

 There are lots of possible solutions, but a larger new furnace is probably the least desirable.
 A new furnace by itself may just heat the neighborhood more efficiently.
 More directly, insulation added after air sealing unwanted leakage should improve the comfort of your home.
 Over time, such energy and insulation improvements can even pay for themselves from savings.
 In the distant future when a new heating system is needed and you are ready for that major investment, the furnace can probably be a smaller size and a high-efficiency, sealed combustion unit might save additional money.